 2. Check your eligibility for government assistance

 The Australian Government has announced several stimulus packages to help business owners manage the disruptions to their business.
-For sole traders, this includes access to the job seeker allowance, which now includes a coronavirus supplement payment and an increase in the income test for partners to $79,762 to provide greater access to support.
+For sole traders, this includes access to the JobSeeker Payment, which now includes a coronavirus supplement payment and an increase in the income test for partners to $79,762 to provide greater access to support.

 The Western Australian Government has also announced a relief package which may assist businesses that employ staff.